rishii17/Decentralized-Share/README.md

-# Decentralized Image Upload and Sharing
+# Decentralized File Upload and Sharing

-This project facilitates decentralized image upload and sharing on the blockchain using Solidity for the smart contract and React for the front-end interface.
+This project facilitates decentralized Image,Video,Pdf,Audio upload and sharing on the blockchain using Solidity for the smart contract and React for the front-end interface.
 It enables users to securely upload images to IPFS (InterPlanetary File System) and share access with specified users through smart contract functionality.

 ## Features